akira2963753/RISC-V-CPU-on-FPGA/README.md

   10 -> Strong branch

   ```
-### Branch Tag Buffer :
 Branch Tag Buffer can help me to record previous branch address (Branch_PC), like a cache.

 ### Simulation :
 ```